kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 }
 ```

-Every function we want to expose to PostgreSQL will need to be annotate with
+Every function we want to expose to PostgreSQL will need to be annotated with
 the `#[pg_extern]`.
 Here we take in a `&str` _(which are zero-copy)_ and return
 a `String` for our function.